Information

 Expense Tool is simple, yet powerful.
 And such is it's Data Exchange.

-Data Exchange allows to compare all Expenses in an Expense Set from an iOS Device with another Device.
+Data Exchange allows to compare all Expenses in an Expense Set from one Device with another Device.
 Not existing Expenses of the other Device will be transferred and added.
 Expenses that are modified on one Device will be changed on the other Device.

 It is not a synchronisation, because no expenses are going to be deleted.
 Furthermore, not all Expense Sets are being transferred, only the ones whose expenses you really want to exchange.